CMSgov/beneficiary-fhir-data/CONTRIBUTING.md

 # If you ever have to rename this branch you can do so with
 # git branch -m <your username>/<your feature name> <your username>/<your new name>
 ```
+### Setting Up A Local Development Environment On Windows

+Going to work on this project or one of the other Blue Button Java projects?
+Great!
+You can follow the instructions in [Development Environment Setup](./dev/devenv-readme.md) to get going.

 #### Opening A PR